ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

 The change of FNV constant is a minimal change that can be quickly implemented across the various network node and miner implementations.

-It is proposed that `ASIC_MITIGATION_FORK_BLKNUM` be no more than 5550000, giving around 30 days of notice to node and miner developers and a sufficient window for formal analysis of the changes by experts.
-We must weight this window against the risk introduced by allowing ASICs to continue to probalistically propagate on the network, as well as the risk of providing too much advanced warning to ASIC developers.
+It is proposed that `ASIC_MITIGATION_FORK_BLKNUM` be no more than 5550000 (epoch 185), giving around 30 days of notice to node and miner developers and a sufficient window for formal analysis of the changes by experts.
+We must weigh this window against the risk introduced by allowing ASICs to continue to probalistically propagate on the network, as well as the risk of providing too much advanced warning to ASIC developers.